skyth3r/Skyth3r.github.io/content/articles/why-you-need-a-personal-website.md

 ### This is NOT a blog

 I'm kind of against the idea of calling this a blog.
 I found that having a blog always felt really pressurising.
-It felt like every post had to be perfect and I would end up spending too much time polishing up each post before publishing them.
+It felt like every post had to be perfect and I would end up spending too much time polishing up each post before publishing it.
 I would end up publishing less and less over time, while fussing over each post, trying to chase that sense of [perfection](https://www.yusuf.fyi/posts/perfectionism).

 ### Welcome to my Digital Garden!

 I've come to like the term "[digital garden](https://maggieappleton.com/garden-history)" and I think it better suits what I'm trying to achieve with this website.

 This website is my public digital garden.
-A place for me to cultivate, and grow my thoughts, ideas, and other bits of information freely.
+A place for me to cultivate and grow my thoughts, ideas, and other bits of information freely.

 This quote from Maggie Appleton explains it well while keeping it short and simple:
 > Gardens present information in a richly linked landscape that grows slowly over time.
 Everything is arranged and connected in ways that allow you to explore.

 That's exactly what I'd like to build.
-An inter-connected garden of information around the things that interest me.
+An interconnected garden of information around the things that interest me.
 I like to think of it more as being a content _curator_ rather than being a content creator.

 Additionally, I think there is a lot of information out there in the world and there's only so much the human brain can hold and retain.
 Having a secondary space (almost like a second brain) for collecting and organising meaningful notes, thoughts and ideas can help free cognitive capacity, a bit like backing up your computer's hard drive to cloud storage to free up memory on the local disk.